Marine Mammals

 Distribution: North Atlantic and North Pacific with local populations.
 Mostly found in coastal waters.

-Threats: seal hunting (Norway, UK, Iceland, Greenland, US), illnesses, chemical and plastic pollution, entanglement in fishing gear, over fishing.
+Threats: seal hunting (Norway, UK, Iceland, Greenland, US), illnesses, chemical and plastic pollution, bycatch, entanglement in fishing gear, conflict with fisheries and aquaculture, parasites, vessel traffic, climate change, overfishing, and habitat destruction.

 Lutra lutra

-Group formation: Solitary territorial, females with 1-4 cubs
+Group formation: Principally solitary territorial, females with 1-4 cubs

 Gestation: 60-64 days (non-seasonal breeders)